A convergent scheme for the Bayesian filtering problem based on the Fokker--Planck equation and deep splitting: Numerical experiments

-In Figure~\ref{fig: over time} we see the error \eqref{eq: approx L2Linf error} with 5 different discretizations $N=1,2,4,8,16$ over all time steps $t_{k,n}$, {$(k,n)\in\mathcal{I}_{K,N-1}$}.
+In Figure~\ref{fig: over time} we see the error \eqref{eq: approx L2Linf error} with 5 different discretizations $N=1,2,4,8,16$ over time.
 Each error trajectory corresponds to the average over 10 runs of the method to better illustrate the performance.
 It is easy to see how the error decreases by an increasing number of time steps $N$ in both examples.
-On the dashed lines, at time steps $(t_{k,0})_{k=0}^K$, the solutions are updated with new measurements, and we see that the error tends to increase ever so slightly at these time steps.
-It is not clear why this is the case, and our best guess is that it relates to a slight numerical instability or inaccuracy during normalization.
-We can also observe that, in the two examples, the drifted Brownian motion example reaches a steady-state error more quickly for all discretizations.
+On the dashed lines, at time steps $(t_{k,0})_{k=0}^K$, the solutions are updated with new measurements.
+We note that the overall error level is substantially lower for the tanh process, and in both examples the finer discretizations lead to an earlier plateau of the error.

 Looking at the final time $T=2$ for the different discretizations, we see the convergence in Figure~\ref{fig: conv plot}.
 In the figure, we see 10 instances of the performed algorithm, obtaining 10 slightly different approximations due to stochastic gradient descent, illustrated in red.
-The figure has a logarithmic scale and shows that the average error, illustrated in blue, decreases with about order $1$ for the drifted Brownian motion example and with about order $\frac{1}{2}$ for the bistable example compared to the reference lines of $O(N^{-1})$ and $O(N^{-\frac{1}{2}})$, where $N=\frac{T}{K\tau}$.
+The figure has a logarithmic scale and shows that the average error, illustrated in blue, decreases with order slightly less than $1$ for the tanh process and with about order $\frac{1}{2}$ for the bistable example compared to the reference lines of $O(N^{-1})$ and $O(N^{-\frac{1}{2}})$, where $N=\frac{T}{K\tau}$.

-This indicates that the assumptions in Section~\ref{sec:setting} are crucial for order $1$ convergence and that order $\frac{1}{2}$ might be possible under weaker assumptions.
+This indicates that the assumptions in Section~\ref{sec:setting} are crucial for the numerical convergence order and that order $\frac{1}{2}$ might be possible under weaker assumptions.

 For transparency, we also remark that if we let $M$ and $\mathfrak{L}$ stay constant and keep increasing $N$, the error will stop to decrease after some threshold as the statistical error and neural network approximation error starts to dominate.
 To examine the convergence we set a sufficiently large sample size $M=10^6$ and layer depth $\mathfrak{L}=3$ for all the discretizations.